Dr Gavin Murray-Miller

 - 4.38, John Percival Building

 Gavin Murray-Miller’s research has focused on nineteenth-century French politics, colonial North Africa and the origins of the French imperial nation-state.
 His publications have examined French culture and society in a trans-Mediterranean framework, noting the parallel development of nationalism and imperialism in the formation of French republican society.
 His work has explored a diverse range of themes, including French modernism, Orientalism, republican ideology and Algerian colonization.
-His forthcoming book The Cult of The Modern: Trans-Mediterranean France and The Construction of French Modernity will be published by University of Nebraska Press.
+His most recent book The Cult of The Modern: Trans-Mediterranean France and The Construction of French Modernity was published by University of Nebraska Press in 2017.

 Between 2011 and 2016 he also served as a researcher for the digital humanities project The People of The Founding Era launched by the Virginia Foundation for the Humanities.
 The project brings together a combination of biographical and social data contained within the digitized editions of the Founding Fathers collection at the University of Virginia.
 The prosopographic database covers colonial America and the early republican period, providing a valuable resource for our understanding of the Atlantic world.